What is a Savings Bond?

 Savings bonds are a safe investment for most Americans.
 However, being low-risk, they don’t offer a very high return on investment (ROI).

-Savings Bonds’ Pros
+Pros

-• Available to kids: underaged children can also have savings bonds in their name.
+• Available to kids: Underaged children can have savings bonds in their name.
 It might be an unusual gift, but many people give a savings bond as a present to children for their birthday.
 They can then use this money for higher education or anything else they want in the future.

-• Support your government: when you buy a savings bond, you benefit not only yourself but also the U.S. government.
-Thanks to you, there might be the money to start a new local project in your area, you never know!
+• Support your government: When you buy a savings bond, you benefit not only yourself but also the U.S. government.
+Thanks to you, there might be the money to start a new local project in your area.
+You never know!

-• Tax benefits: there are no state or local income taxes on the interest you earn with savings bonds.
+• Tax benefits: There are no state or local income taxes on the interest you earn with savings bonds.
 There is only the federal income tax to pay, but that won’t be a problem until you redeem your bond.
 Furthermore, some taxpayers could be eligible for a tax break if that income is used for education expenses.

-Savings Bonds’ Cons
+Cons

 How much does a $100 savings bond cost?